The Raven (song): Release

+Critical reception

+Cashbox highlighted the song's "synthesized lyrics" and how the song "slowly rises to a crescendo".
+Record World wrote that "The mystery and imagination of the track is inherent in its sound."
+Mike DeGagne of AllMusic thought that the addition of a choir "add[ed] a distinct flair to its chamber-like sound".

 B-side

 The B-side of "The Raven" is "The Fall of the House of Usher" prelude.
 "The Fall of the House of Usher" is an instrumental suite that runs more than fifteen minutes and takes up most of side two of Tales of Mystery and Imagination, however, the prelude is trimmed down to 5:59.
 Although uncredited, the prelude is taken from the opera fragment "La chute de la maison Usher" by Claude Debussy, which was composed between 1908 and 1917.

-Other versions

-On the 1987 reissued version of Tales of Mystery and Imagination, the song contains a guitar solo by Ian Bairnson near the end, before the "Quoth the Raven"/"Nevermore, nevermore, nevermore, never!" refrains and a few licks between the lyrics.